luzalbaposse/luzalbaposse.github.io/the-blog/app/data/blogs/Obsession.md

 date: "2025-02-24"
 duration: 10
 category: PHILOSOPHY
-excerpt: "Last night, you slept less than five hours.
-You woke up with the same thought lodged in your mind, like a rusted hook buried deep in your flesh.
-That’s not passion.
-That’s obsession. "
+excerpt: "You barely slept last night—less than five hours.
+That same thought clung to your mind like a rusted hook buried deep in your flesh.
+Not passion.
+Obsession."
 coverImage: "obsession.png"
 mermaid: true
 math: true